getappmap/appmap-js/docs/setup-appmap-in-your-code-editor/appmap-analysis.md

 # AppMap Analysis

-When there are AppMaps available in your project, AppMap Runtime Analysis will immediately scan them to detect flaws in the code.
+When there is AppMap Data available in your project, AppMap Runtime Analysis will immediately scan them to detect flaws in the code.
 These flaws are surfaced as **findings** and are displayed in your code editor as you work so that they can be addressed **before** they are propagated to test or production environments.

 ## Navigate findings